barthap/inpg-checkers/README.md

 #### 1. Running from executable

-Go to the downloads page and download latest release version
+Go to the [latest relase page](https://github.com/barthap/inpg-checkers/releases) and download binaries, then unrar the file and run `checkers.exe`

 #### 2. Running from python interpreter